Tap'd In

 8:30

-#19: Mexico City's water crisis: a megacity's thirst
+#19: Mexico City's water crisis - A megacity's thirst

 In this episode of Tap’d In, hosts Jordan and Lana explore the unfolding water crisis in Mexico City, one of the world’s largest and most water-stressed metropolises.
 They unpack the historical and environmental challenges—from the dra...